Grove Lane Pond is an ecological dream and sadly part of an ongoing erasure that is happening in our countryside and urban green spaces.

 - Rubbish Bins

 Grove Lane Pond is a Meanwood secret.
-Found just off Grove Lane (B6159) on the edge of Headingley, the pond is snuggled between the Meanwood Beck and the Meanwood Valley Trail.
+Found just off Grove Lane (B6159) on the edge of Headingley, the pond is snuggled between the Meanwood Beck and makes up part of the Meanwood Valley Local Nature Reserve.
 Encased in lush greenery the pond is an easy one to miss when walking the Beck.
 Just like we did, most people stumbling upon this tranquil spot are out for some fresh air unsuspecting of what’s there.

 Things to Do